The Nanny

-The Nanny is an American television sitcom that originally aired on CBS from November 3, 1993, to June 23, 1999, starring Fran Drescher as Fran Fine, a Jewish fashionista from Flushing, Queens, New York, who becomes the nanny of three children from the New York–British high society.
+The Nanny is an American sitcom that originally aired on CBS from November 3, 1993, to June 23, 1999, starring Fran Drescher as Fran Fine, a Jewish fashionista from Flushing, Queens, who becomes the nanny of three children from an Anglo-American upper-class family in New York City.
+The show was created and produced by Drescher and her then-husband Peter Marc Jacobson, taking much of its inspiration from Drescher's personal life growing up, involving names and characteristics based on her relatives and friends.
+The series was produced by Sternin & Fraser Ink Inc., Highschool Sweethearts Productions (seasons 3–6) and TriStar Television.

-The show was created and produced by Drescher and her then-husband Peter Marc Jacobson, taking much of its inspiration from Drescher's personal life growing up in Queens, involving names and characteristics based on her relatives and friends.
 The show earned a Rose d'Or, and one Emmy Award, out of a total of twelve nominations; Drescher was twice nominated for a Golden Globe and an Emmy.
+The sitcom was the first new show delivered to CBS for the 1993 season and the highest-tested pilot at the network in years.
+The series was hugely successful internationally, especially in Australia, where it was one of the highest-rated programs of the decade.
+The Nanny has been called "the '90s version of I Love Lucy" and "well written and entertaining."
 The sitcom has also spawned several foreign adaptations, loosely inspired by the original scripts.